Basilica di San Giulio: The Romanesque ambon

 Built in grey-green serpentine coming from the near cave in Oira, it dates back to the early 12th century.
 It has a squared drawing with four columns sustaining the parapet, whose base is decorated with Acanthus leaves.
 The four columns are different one from each other: two have smooth shaft, while the other two are decorated with twisted motives: of particular note are the leaves and animal head-decorated capitals.
 On the parapet, counter-clockwise, are represented: a Centaur bow hunting a deer hunted by two wild beasts; the Tetramorph and a Griffin biting a crocodile's tail.
 The two fighting scenes, with typical figures of the medieval bestiaries, mean the struggle between good and evil.

 Between Mark the Evangelist's lion and John the Evangelist's eagle there is a male figure with a cloak and hands placed on a tau shaped walking stick: many critics have discussed who the figure might be; one interpretation suggests that it is William of Volpiano, born on the island and venerated as saint.
+A second option is prophet Daniel.